wellyshen/react-cool-virtual/README.md

 `Object[]`

 The virtualized items for rendering rows/columns.
-Each item is an `Object` that contains the following properties:
+Each item is an `object` that contains the following properties:

 | Name        | Type                 | Description                                                                                                     |
 | ----------- | -------------------- | --------------------------------------------------------------------------------------------------------------- |